DakotaLMartinez/rails-devise-jwt-template/README.md

 Adding the `before_action :authenticate_user` will ensure that we only see a 200 response if we have a valid JWT in the headers.
 If we don't this endpoint should return a `401` status code.

-## Note for React Users
+## Reminder for React Users

-If you're going to use this api with a React application, you may want to set the default port to 3001 so that it won't conflict with the react dev server.
-If you set the default to port for the API to 3001, you'll have consistency with the two ports when you run both servers simultaneously.
+If you're going to use this api with a React application, you may want to set the default port to 4000 so that it won't conflict with the react dev server.
+If you set the default to port for the API to 4000, you'll have consistency with the two ports when you run both servers simultaneously.
 If you don't do this, you'd always need to make sure you start the front end dev server before the backend one to make sure that the ports are consistent.

 To do this, you'll need to make changes in two different files: `config/environments/development.rb` and `config/puma.rb`.
 In `config/environments/development.rb`, replace the following: